pedroafmonteiro/prog-proj/README.md

 6. Continue this process until all child nodes of the root SVG element have been traversed and processed.

-Common erros: if an SVG element has missing or invalid attributes or if an unknown SVG element type is encountered.
+Common errors: if an SVG element has missing or invalid attributes or if an unknown SVG element type is encountered.